This post was updated October 2018 to share my ongoing sleep-environment journey and to add a few more transitioning steps.

 Step 14: Sleep well.

-In case you were thinking of trying this for a week like one reported did, bear this in mind: it took me eighteen months to go from my mattress of five years to a 3″ foam mattress pad I got from Costco.
-Once that turned out to be too moldy of an option in our home in the Pacific Northwest, we built some platforms to raise the bed for airflow’s sake.
+In case you were thinking of trying this for a week like one reporter did, bear this in mind: it took me eighteen months to go from my mattress of five years to a 3" foam mattress pad I got from Costco.
+Once that turned out to be too moldy of an option in our home in the Pacific Northwest, we built some platforms to raise the bed for airflow's sake.
 We also upgraded to less toxic material.
-Alas, we still had mold and realized that to be free of the materials we wanted to be free of, as well as rich in movement, we’d have to roll out and pick up our bed every day.
-So, that’s what we do now, over six years into this movement-journey.
+Alas, we still had mold and realized that to be free of the materials we wanted to be free of, as well as rich in movement, we'd have to roll out and pick up our bed every day.
+So, that's what we do now, over six years into this movement-journey.